apache/beam/website/www/site/content/en/contribute/_index.md

 All communication is expected to align with the [Code of Conduct](https://www.apache.org/foundation/policies/conduct).

-Discussion about contributing code to Beam happens on the [dev@ mailing list](/community/contact-us/).
+Discussion about contributing code to Beam happens on the [dev@beam.apache.org mailing list](/community/contact-us/).
 Introduce yourself!

-Questions can be asked on the [#beam channel of the ASF slack](/community/contact-us/).
+Questions can be asked on the [#beam channel of the ASF slack](https://beam.apache.org/community/contact-us/).
 Introduce yourself!

 <a class="arrow-list-header" data-toggle="collapse" href="#collapseContributing" role="button" aria-expanded="false" aria-controls="collapseContributing">